-We argued that identifying the shocks underlying oil price fluctuations is key to predict their output effect.
-This point was illustrated with a simple open economy model, adapted from Backus and Crucini (2000), where two industrial countries produce and consume tradeable goods using energy supplied by a third oil-producing country.
-In the model the effects of an oil demand shock are very different from those of an oil supply shock.
-This prediction is tested on the data, where oil-demand and
+We argued that identifying the shocks underlying oil price fluctuations is key to predict their effect on US production.
+This point was illustrated with a simple open economy model, adapted from Backus and Crucini (2000), where two industrial

-11Similar results, available on request, are obtained when the VAR includes a long-term rate.
+&lt;sup>17Similar results, available on request, are obtained when the VAR includes a long-term rate.
 The IRFs for the US structural shocks are also available.
 They show that after a US demand shock, the Federal Funds rate increase, consistently with much previous evidence.
 In line with the effects of technological innovation estimated by Dedola and Neri (2007), the US supply shock effect on the federal funds rate is tiny, with an almost equal probability of being either positive or negative.